sufyandaredevil/EHRSRC_ZTM/06_OWASP_T10.md

 - #### **Broken Authentication**
   > Application functions related to **authentication** and **session management** are often not implemented correctly, allowing attackers to compromise **passwords**, **keys**, or **session tokens**, or to exploit other implementation flaws to assume other users' identities.

+  <ins>**Exploitation**</ins>:
+    - **Guessing or brute-forcing login credentials**: If an application has weak password policies or does not limit the number of login attempts, an attacker can use automated tools to try a large number of login combinations until they find a match.

+    - **Session hijacking**: An attacker can steal a user's session ID and use it to impersonate the user and gain access to their account.

+    - **Credential stuffing**: Attackers use stolen login credentials from one site to try and gain access to other sites.
+This can happen when users reuse the same login credentials for multiple sites.

+    - **Using default or known credentials**: Attackers can try to access an application by using commonly used default credentials such as “admin/admin”, “test/test”, etc.

+    - **Phishing**: an attacker can create a fake login page that looks like the real one and trick users into entering their login credentials.

+    - **Social Engineering**: This is a non-technical way to exploit broken authentication.
+Attackers can use psychological manipulation to trick users into giving away their login credentials.

+  <ins>**Mitigation**</ins>:
+    - Implementing **strong password policies**
+    - Limiting **login attempts**
+    - Using **N-Factor Authentication**
+    - Regularly **monitoring** login attempts
+    - Using **encryption** for sensitive data
+    - Use a server-side, secure, built-in **session manager**
+    - Regularly updating default **login credentials**
+    - **Educating users** about phishing and social engineering
+    - Log all the **failure attempts** and alert administrator

+- #### **Sensitive Data Exposure**
+  > A vulnerability that occurs when sensitive information is not properly protected from unauthorized access.
+This can happen due to **poor encryption**, **weak access controls**, or **poor data management practices**.
+This leads to fraud and identity theft if exploited.